Keep Up With Us

 Bus Route: Gray Route Northside to Rec Center Bus Stop

-Amble downstream along the Blue River soaking in the sounds of rushing water and birds calling, and watch for wildflowers and fishermen.
-To get there, walk east toward the Breckenridge Recreation Center, following the green signs “To Rec Path.”
+Directions from bus route to trail: Walk east toward the Breckenridge Recreation Center, following the green signs “To Rec Path.”
 After the skate park, turn left/north along the paved shared-use path a short distance.
 Cross Valley Brook Road and immediately turn right to follow the dirt River Trail path.
 After about a mile and a quarter, you’ll see Colorado Mountain College on your left/west.
 Get close to the ski lift towers to find the asphalt path that takes you to the campus.
 The bus stop is in front of the building.
 Take the bus back to the Rec Center or the Breck Station Transit Center to complete your journey.
 You can also do this trail in reverse by taking the Gray Route bus to Colorado Mountain College and returning to the Rec Center by following the trail upstream.

 Iowa Hill Trail